 Prof Steer said significant reductions were also seen in local clinic attendance for skin sores, boils and skin abscesses, the tropical disease yaws, acute respiratory infections and diarrhoeal disease.

-Before the study began, the people of Choiseul Province the rates of scabies and impetigo were 18.7 per cent and 24.8 per cent respectively.
+Before the study began, the rates of scabies and impetigo for the people of Choiseul Province were 18.7 per cent and 24.8 per cent respectively.

 Lead author on the paper, The Kirby Institute’s Dr Lucia Romani says scabies is especially common in rural and remote areas of tropical developing countries, where people share small living and sleeping spaces and access to treatment is limited.